dasmith/IsisWorld/README.md

  - decentralized detection of whether a critic goes on or off?

 # Improvements for Learning system

- - use intervaltree (could be list, as long as they are non-overlapping) to represent ranges of numeric values.
-Right now, it (slightly uselessly) only recognizes a _larger_ number as a generalization of another.
-It can only find valid hypotheses **if all negative examples have numeric values that are strictly less than the lowest positive example's value**.
-This is unrealistic, and we could represent numeric values as conjunctions of intervals (most general being (-inf,inf), of which there are infinite specializations -- requiring working:
  - lazy hypothesis generation.
 This is currently implemented, but was omitted because sometimes the first generated working hypotheses is invalidated by a second example.
  - generalize to work with dictionaries (recursive structures)